bhstark2/latency/report.md

 voice or video conference.
 There are several things that contribute to this latency:

-* Capture buffer latency: the audio needs to be recorded by the hardware of the computer and passed as a chunk of information to the program.
+* Capture buffer: the audio needs to be recorded by the hardware of the computer and passed as a chunk of information to the program.

+* Noise supression: TODO include echo cancelation

 * Encodings: audio and video are grouped and compressed so that it can be sent over the network, but this requires waiting for an appropriate amount of data to group together.
 This is referred to as the encoding delay.

-* Network latency: the time for the media to be transferred over the Internet.
+* Network: the time for the media to be transferred over the Internet.

-*	Media server latency: time for cloud servers that distribute and process media to forward it and sometimes encode, decode, and remix it.
+*	Media server: time for cloud servers that distribute and process media to forward it and sometimes encode, decode, and remix it.